 Port Charlotte is a single malt whisky brand produced at Bruichladdich on Islay.
-The creation of the brand was partly inspired by another distillery, Lochindaal, which once operated in the heart of Port Charlotte village, just a couple of miles along the coast from Bruichladdich.
+It’s creation was inspired by the long lost Lochindaal distillery (initially known as Port Charlotte) which stood around two miles along the coast from Bruichladdich.

-Lochindaal Distillery was built in 1829 by a man named Colin Campbell and ran for 100 years, passing from one owner to the next, before finally coming under the control of DCL (now Diageo), who chose to shut it down in 1929.
-Many of the distillery buildings still stand today and even remain in use, not least the bonded warehouses which are now used, by Bruichladdich, for their original purpose – storing whisky.
+Lochindaal was founded in 1829 by a man named Colin Campbell.
+It operated for a total of 100 years, passing between owners, one to the next, before finally coming under the control of DCL (now Diageo), who chose to shut it down in 1929.
+Many of the distillery buildings still stand today and even remain in use, not least the bonded warehouses, utilised by Bruichladdich for their original purpose of storing whisky.

 Smell: Surprisingly, smoke isn’t immediately dominant on the nose.
 Instead, Creamy Vanilla and Fudge notes come first, then Melon and finally some Aromatic Smoke wafts in with a touch of Brine.